 2012’s Hurricane Sandy

-A massive hurricane that travelled from the Caribbean to Canada, causing approximately $65 billion USD of damages and over 200 deaths.
+A massive hurricane that travelled from the Caribbean to Canada, causing approximately $65 billion USD of damages.

 The 2021 Texas Power Crisis